 The 2016 Francis O'Neill Irish Arts Week Adult Program offers classes and events Sunday, June 26 through Saturday, July 2 (please click here for at-a-glance schedule).

-There is something for everyone, whether you have never played an instrument, love to sing and dance, play classical music or have played an instrument for years.
+There is something for everyone, whether you have never played an instrument, love to sing and dance, play classical music or have played traditional Irish music for years.
 Everyone can participate in this unforgettable week that celebrates the unique art forms of traditional Irish music, song and dance.